 This module aims to provide an in depth knowledge of heat, mass and momentum transport that is necessary in assessing, analysing and developing chemical, biochemical and environmental processes.
 Furthermore, this module fills the gap between first year transport phenomena and the fourth year CFD module while introducing the multi-physics aspect of the discipline.
 You’ll spend three hours in lectures and three hours in practicals each week studying for this module.

-This module introduces students to a range of knowledge and skills applicable to water and wastewater treatment.
-Students will gain an understanding in water availability, sources of pollution and the legislative framework for water quality from an EU perspective.
+This module will introduce you to a range of knowledge and skills applicable to water and wastewater treatment.
+You'll gain an understanding in water availability, sources of pollution and the legislative framework for water quality from an EU perspective.
 Municipal water and wastewater treatment processes will be covered, focusing on key unit processes including sedimentation, filtration and disinfection.
 You’ll spend three hours per week studying for this module.
 Teaching is also complemented by site visits.

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 The above list is a sample of typical modules we offer, not a definitive list.